 - Here are some other things we supported in a bit more detail…

 Enable is a peer support group for people with chronic illness and health conditions along with carers.
-Previously known as ‘Xeed’ the group has 30-40 members and meets informally once a week and formally once a month for more engaged sessions.
+Previously known as ‘Xeed’ the group has 30-40 members and meets informally once a week and formally once a month for more engaging sessions.
 Approximately 60% living in West End with a further 20% having lived there prior to health necessitating a move to housing elsewhere.
 West End Million funding supported £1000 toward a ‘Managing Life Changes’ course.
 To quote one of those involved the support has…

 ‘literally helped to transform people’s lives’.